 iAF makes sense on the Leica Q3 43

-The iAF "Intelligent Auto Focus" on the Leica Q3 43 makes a lot of sense with this 43mm focal length and the type of photos you use it for (mostly portraits, street photography and reportage).
+The iAF "Intelligent Auto Focus" on the Leica Q3 43 can make a lot of sense with this 43mm focal length if you do portraits.
+For street photography and reportage iAF may be too noisy or too 'hit and miss'.

 In the Leica Q3 with its 28mm focal length, I use AFs, which is a single point that focuses when you press the shutter release halfway down - and stays locked at that focus distance as long as you hold the shutter release halfway down (point the focusing spot to where you want the focus to be, press the release half down, reframe to have in the photo what you want, exclude what you don't want.
 Press the shutter release full down to take the photo).

-In the Leica Q3 43, I find I am best served with iAF, which is where the camera shifts between AFs and AFs, the latter being where the autofocus keeps tracking the subject's distance.
+In the Leica Q3 43, I also find that I am generaly best served with AFs.
+But for portraits, due to the narrow depth of focus with a 43mm at f/2.0, you may want to try iAF, which is where the camera shifts between AFs and AFs, the latter being where the autofocus keeps tracking the subject's distance.
 It's a super-annoying motion as you can feel the camera's AF-motor working to continious follow focus on the subject.
 But for a portrait, if the person moves slightly, or you do, the focus switches to AFc "continuous," thus keeping the focus despite movement.

 I use Focus Spot, which is the small cross + in the center that I can move to another place in the frame (but seldom do).
 You may want to experiment with other types of focusing, depending on your subject type.